synergydesigns/mgs-assetsapi-deprecated/Readme.md

-# STARTER FILE FOR JAVSCRIPT SYNERGY PROJECTS
+# JS Template

-## This Project is still been worked on
+ Starter Project For All Synergy Javascript Projects